yousefelassal/quote-cron/README.md

 > To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.

 > All tremble at violence; all fear death.
 Putting oneself in the place of another, one should not kill nor cause another to kill.

+> Sorrow is knowledge, those that know the most must mourn the deepest, the tree of knowledge is not the tree of life.